cvsluis/jungle-rails/README.md

 - View and update all products
 - View and update all categories
 - Get overview of products and categories on dashboard

+**Manage Discounts**
+- Admin access to sale management
+- Create, update or delete sale
+- Customize by choosing name, dates, and percent off

 ## Setup